kvzhkv/todo-app/README.md

   * deadline (default)
   * completion
 * Two types of users:
-  * admin - has permission to manage all todos
+  * admin - has a permission to manage all todos
-  * user - has permission to manage todos created by him
+  * user - has a permission to manage todos created by him

 ## Installation